athento/athento-nx-csv-import-scheduler/README.md

 #Synopsis

-This plugin reads special CSV files (https://doc.nuxeo.com/display/NXDOC/Nuxeo+CSV) from path /default/default-domain/workspaces/CSV/src and import Document contained in /default/default-domain/workspaces/CSV/dst every 1 hour.
+This plugin contributes an operation to read special Nuxeo-formattede CSV files (https://doc.nuxeo.com/display/NXDOC/Nuxeo+CSV) from a given path "folderToCheck" and import Documents contained in "folderToPut".

-Also provides an operation to invoke it manually from REST client:
+Example for a REST client:

 http://localhost:8080/nuxeo/site/automation/Athento.ImportCSVFiles
 ```json